 Templates and new options for configuring Azure Rights Management protection have moved to the Azure portal, which supports security admins in addition to global admin access.

 How do I create a new custom template in the Azure portal?

-Currently in preview, custom templates are moving to the Azure portal where you can continue to manage them as templates, or convert them to labels.
+Custom templates have moved to the Azure portal where you can continue to manage them as templates, or convert them to labels.
 To create a new template, create a new label and configure the data protection settings for Azure RMS.
 Under the covers, this creates a new template that can then be accessed by services and applications that integrate with Rights Management templates.

-For more information about configuring templates in the Azure portal, see Configure and manage templates in the Azure Information Protection policy.
+For more information about templates in the Azure portal, see Configuring and managing templates for Azure Information Protection.

 I have a hybrid deployment of Exchange with some users on Exchange Online and others on Exchange Server—is this supported by Azure RMS?

 Absolutely, and the nice thing is, users will be able to seamlessly protect and consume protected emails and attachments across the two Exchange deployments.
 For this configuration, activate Azure RMS and enable IRM for Exchange Online, then deploy and configure the RMS connector for Exchange Server.

 If I use this protection for my production environment, is my company then locked into the solution or risk losing access to content that we protected with Azure RMS?